introlatin/introlatin.github.io/docs/course_information/schedule.md

 #### HW due by start of next class
 {: .no_toc }
-* Read the [syllabus](https://docs.google.com/document/d/1mJ9s2ylwWvSHBGjnSwfLUxeeXZqMJfNrCFIvgMjK9Yc/edit?usp=sharing) from top to bottom.
+* Read the sections in [Course Info](../course_info) (including the Resources, Policies, Grading, and Schedule pages linked at the bottom or side) thoroughly (or use the [Google Doc](https://docs.google.com/document/d/1mJ9s2ylwWvSHBGjnSwfLUxeeXZqMJfNrCFIvgMjK9Yc/edit?usp=sharing) version).
 * Complete the [Student Information Form](#) (link TBD).
 * (OPTIONAL) Practice Homework 1 (in Blackboard).